The Masa Float Test for Tamales

 How to Test Masa for Tamales

-If the masa is ready it will float right back up to the top within a second or so.
+If the masa is ready, it floats back to the top within a second or two.

-If it doesn’t float then it needs a bit more work.
-There are a few things you can try to get that masa to float.
+If it sinks, it just needs a bit more work.
+Here are a few things that actually fix it.

 What do You do if Your Tamale Dough Doesn’t Float?

-Some people will add more fat into the masa and whip before testing.
-I’m not really a fan of this because I don’t like the tamales to feel greasy from too much fat.
-If you want to try adding more fat than you can also start with adding 1/8 cup more.
+- Add a bit more fat, if you want to try it.
+Some people will add more fat into the masa and whip it in before testing again.
+I’m not really a fan of this because I don’t like my tamales to feel greasy from too much fat.
+If you do want to try it, you can start by adding 1/8 cup more.

 Ready to Make Tamales